cassiomolin/http-patch-spring/README.md

 }
 ```

-To perform the validation, we could inject `Validator` in our class and perform the validation by invoking the `validate()` method.
+To perform the validation, we could inject `Validator` in our class and invoke the `validate()` method.
 If any constraint has been violated, it will return a set of `ConstraintViolation<T>` and then we can throw a `ConstraintViolationException`.
-So method to apply the patch could be updated to handle the validation, as shown below:
+So the method to apply the patch could be updated to handle the validation, as shown below:

 ```java
 public <T> T patch(JsonPatch patch, T targetBean, Class<T> beanClass) {